 Contact an Attorney After an Amusement Park Injury

 If you or someone you know has been injured on an amusement park ride in Los Angeles you may be entitled to compensation.
 Amusement parks are required to use the utmost care and diligence in the maintenance and operation of their rides.
 Failure to exercise this level of care could result in liability for your injuries.
-Contact the amusement park injury attorneys at Citywide Law Group today for a free legal consultation.
+Contact the amusement park injury attorneys at Citywide Law Group today for a free consultation.
 We would be happy to discuss your claim, determine potential liability, and explain your legal options.